r-obert/http.js/README.md

 **1.**

-This example makes a GET request to `/blog.json?id=10` with the Accept header set to `application/json`.
+An example of a GET request to `/blog.json?id=10` with the Accept header set to `application/json`:

 ```javascript
 import httpclient from 'http-client.js';